GuilhermeAntunes15/GuilhermeAntunes15/README.md

 <br />
 <br />

-#### My name is Guilherme Antunes, I'm 20 years old, currently works as Full Stack and Freelancer💻
+#### My name is Guilherme Antunes, I'm 21 years old, currently works as Full Stack and DevOps💻

-- 🔭 I’m currently working as a  Full Stack Junior and Freelancer
+- 🔭 I’m currently working as a Full Stack and DevOps
-- 🌱 I’m currently learning React and Python
+- 🌱 I’m currently learning about AI and cyber security
 - 📫 How to reach me: guiancam@gmail.com

 ### My website portfolio